deepskystacker/DSS/Installers/README.txt

 6. Bug fix: Add check box to control display of Black/White clipping in Processing panel.

+7. Bug fix: Custom rectangle produces a partly empty stacking result when the SIMD acceleration is turned ON.

 Welcome to DeepSkyStacker 5.1.6
 ===============================